United Airlines Flight 93: Aftermath

+Target

+The intended target of Flight 93 was the United States Capitol.
+The two setbacks the hijackers faced, totalling 88 minutes combined, meant casualties on the ground would have been minimal even if the plane did reach D.C.
+The attack on the Pentagon at 09:37 caused the immediate evacuation of all federal government buildings in the area, with the Capitol and the White House being evacuated 28 minutes before Flight 93's earliest projected arrival time of 10:13.

 Before the attacks, Khalid Sheikh Mohammed, Osama bin Laden, and Mohammed Atef developed a list of potential targets.
 Bin Laden wanted to destroy the White House and the Pentagon.
 Sheikh Mohammed wanted to strike the World Trade Center and all three wanted to hit the Capitol.
-No one else was involved in the initial selection of targets.
-Bin Laden told 9/11 planner Ramzi bin al-Shibh to advise Mohamed Atta that he preferred the White House over the Capitol as a target.
-Atta cautioned bin al-Shibh that this would be difficult, but agreed to include the White House as a possible target and suggested they keep the Capitol as an alternative in case the White House proved too difficult.
+Atta cautioned bin al-Shibh that the White House proved to be too difficult to reach.
 Eventually, Atta told bin al-Shibh that Jarrah planned to hit the Capitol.
 Atta briefly mentioned the possibility of striking a nuclear facility, but relented after the other attack pilots voiced their opposition.
 Based on an exchange between Atta and bin al-Shibh two days before the attacks, the White House would be the primary target for the fourth plane and the Capitol the secondary target.
 If any pilot could not reach his intended target, he was to crash the plane.

 Immediately after the attacks, there was speculation that Camp David was the intended target.
-According to testimony by captured al-Qaeda member Abu Zubaydah, U.S. officials believed the White House was the intended target.
+Based on testimony from captured al-Qaeda member Abu Zubaydah, U.S. officials believed the White House was the intended target.
 A post-9/11 interview with Khalid Sheikh Mohammed and bin al-Shibh by Al Jazeera reporter Yosri Fouda said Flight 93 was heading for the Capitol.
 The 9/11 Commission Report cited the actions of the crew and passengers in preventing the destruction of either the White House or the Capitol.
 According to further testimony by Sheikh Mohammed, bin Laden preferred the Capitol over the White House as a target.
 Salim Hamdan, bin Laden's driver, told interrogators that he knew that the flight was heading for the Capitol.